 To learn more about the many ways we are working to ensure your safety while you are in our care, click here.

-Everyone entering Southwestern Medical Center facilities will be screened, per CDC recommendations.
-Patients with symptoms will immediately be provided masks and managed per CDC guidelines.
-Based on the screening, visitors may also be asked to take their temperature, speak further with someone, or come back at a later date.
+Everyone entering Southwestern Medical Center facilities will be screened, per CDC recommendations, this includes answering screening questions and having their temperature taken.
+Based on the screening, visitors may also be asked to speak further with someone, or come back at a later date.
 Screening will occur upon every entry.
 We know these increased precautions may seem concerning.
 We do not want to cause alarm – but we do want to send a clear message to our community that we are prepared, responding appropriately and are committed to protecting the well-being of our patients, visitors, employees and community.

 Closed Areas Within the Hospital